pauljCherian/DALI-Data-Challenge-2025/README.md

-# DALI Data Challenge 2025

-## Problem: Count the number of barnacles in an image
+**Problem: Count the number of barnacles in an image**

-A simple-to-understand but difficult problem to solve.
-This notebook takes a model-based approach to tackling the challenge.
-While an end-to-end model that accurately counts barnacles seems achievable, it turned out to be much more difficult than expected.
-The notebook experiments with traditional computer vision techniques—such as chunking, thresholding, binarization, and contour detection—as well as state-of-the-art methods using Meta's SAM (Segment Anything Model).
+A simple to understand, but difficult problem to solve.
+My notebook below takes a model-based approach to solving the challenge.
+While I think that an end-to-end model that accurately count barnacles is acheivable, it ended up being much more difficult than I expected.
+I experiment with traditinoal CV techniques of chunking, thresholding, binarization, and contour detection, as well as SOTA methods using Meta's SAM.

-## Future Directions

-If given more time to progress this project, several avenues could improve both the implementation of the current methods and the exploration of alternative approaches.
-Below, these are outlined:
+If I were to progress this project with more time, there are several avenues I think would bear fruit, both to improve on my implementation of a method, and to try others.
+I make a distinction and describe below:

-### Improvements to Implementation of Current Methods
+**Improvements to Implementation of Current Methods**
-1. **Define improved metrics to evaluate the quality of classifiers.**
-   Metrics are a critical part of the ML engineering pipeline, which was only partially addressed in this project.
-Four total metrics are defined to evaluate the model:
-   - Naive comparison based on barnacle counts.
-   - Intersection over Union (IoU).
-   - Dice coefficient.
-   - Accuracy.
-   Each metric provides a unique view of model quality.

-2. **Experiment with SAM prompting instead of automatic mask detection.**
-   The current implementation uses SAM's automatic mask detection, tuned with several hyperparameters.
-However, this approach results in SAM masking everything in the image, including non-barnacle objects, leading to overcounting and reduced precision.
-   Potential improvements include:
-   - Using traditional CV techniques to filter non-barnacle objects (e.g., by leveraging convexity, area thresholds, and connectivity).
-   - Utilizing SAM's object mask [prompting](https://github.com/facebookresearch/segment-anything/blob/main/notebooks/predictor_example.ipynb), which allows for segmentation based on specified pixel locations.
-Prompting SAM for barnacle masks could significantly increase precision.
+1.   *Define improved metrics to evaluate the quality of classifers.* This is an incredibly important part of the ML engineering pipeline that I only scratched the surface of during my work.
+I define 4 total metrics with which I can evaluate my model.
+The first (naive) approach is a pure comparison based on barnacles counted.
+The 2nd, 3rd, and 4th are more sophisticated (and faithful) metrics of Intersection over Union (IoU), Dice, and Accuracy.
+As I will mention later, each of these metrics demonstrate a different view of the quality of the model.
+2. *Experiment with SAM prompting instead of automatic mask detection.* This is another implementation improvement that I think would bear fruit in improving performance.
+In the notebook, I use SAM's automatic mask detection, tuned with several hyperparameters that define how the segmentor should operate on our specific image.
+The biggest issue in this implementation is that SAM finely masks everything in the image, including non-barnacle objects.
+This leads to a gross overcounting (and increased union) of masks in the image.
+I think traditional CV methods could be used to filter out some of these erroneous masks —  barnacles tend to be convex, of a certain minimum area, and certainly simply connected (unlike a torus shape).
+As shown below, the current SAM segmentor has a huge swath of non-barnacle masks.
+Accordingly, the metrics on it show it has poor performance.
+To rememdy this, SAM allows for object mask [prompting](https://github.com/facebookresearch/segment-anything/blob/main/notebooks/predictor_example.ipynb), by specifying a pixel location which is of the object it should segment.
+If one could roughly do this for barnacles in the image, I think SAM would have a much higher precision on barnacle masks.

-3. **Explore additional CV techniques and preprocessing methods.**
-   Barnacles are visually identifiable by their color, size, shape, and other features.
-While several traditional CV techniques were applied, more could be explored to improve contour detection or feature extraction for ML models.
+3. *More CV techniques and pre-processing.* Barnacles' color, size, shape, and specific features make them extremely identifiable to humans.
+Though I use several traditional CV techniques, I am sure there are more that I have not experimented with that would make simple contour detection or feature detection for ML models much better.

-### Alternative Methods
-1. **Model-based approach:**
-   A traditional ML approach might also be worth attempting.
-Barnacles have distinct visual characteristics that could be leveraged by models such as CNNs or other classifiers.
-While the dataset used in this project was limited, one solution could involve curating a dataset by cropping existing segmentations with a fixed radius (e.g., 40 pixels).
-Challenges such as handling overlapping barnacles and selecting appropriate negative examples exist but are surmountable.

-2. **Visualization-based approach:**
-   Predicting the total number of barnacles might not be the best way to address the core challenge.
-Important considerations include:
-   - How much trust would organizations place in a model outputting only an integer?
-   - Are additional insights (e.g., signs of disease, sickness, or mutation) gained through manual barnacle annotation?
-   Alternative solutions could involve:
-   - Visualization tools to ease the annotation process for biologists.
-   - A triaging system to flag the least confident segmentations for human review.
-   - Tools to highlight anomalous image portions that require ecological follow-up.
-   Such solutions might augment workflows more effectively than a black-box counting model.
+**Alternative Methods**

+1. **Model-based approach:** *Though I tried two extremes from classic CV to pretrained SOTA SAM, I think a traditional ML approach might also be worth attempting.* As mentioned, barnacles have several characteristics that make them identifiable.
+The reason why the two prior approaches were relatively good fits for this problem was because we did not have an abundance of data to train a prior generation ML model on.
+But I think there are potential solutions to this issue.
+Specifically, my idea is to crop the segmentations we do have with a radius of 40 or so pixels around them, to curate a dataset of thousands of barnacles that could then be used to train a more traditional CNN or sklearn classifier.
+Potentially impementation challenges about what to do with overlapping barnacles and what to use as negative examples exist, but nonetheless I think it is a promising idea.
+2. **Visualization based approach:** it's worth considering that a model simply predicting the total number of barnacles in an image may not be the best way to solve the core challenge.
+If these statistics are especially important, would there even be enough trust from organizations to use the model?
+What other information do scientists gain from the process of annotating barnacles?
+Do they scan for disease, sickness, mutation, or other ecological observations that come from manually inspecting barnacles?
+These are all worthy questions to ask which might lead to a non-model-based approach actually being better.
+This might be a visualization tool that makes annotation much easier for the biologists, a triaging system that allocates the least confident barnacle segmentations to human annotators, or something that can point out anomalous portions of an image that require a ecological follow-up.
+This all goes much farther than the black-box model that spits out an integer of barnacles from an image.
+It would be worth discussing with the clients what solution they think would best augment their workflow.